Boston2023-02-27T17:42:11-05:00

 Boston, MA

 The Boston site serves refugees, asylees and immigrants throughout Greater Boston through a core of common services essential to our mission: refugee resettlement, case management, health services navigation, employment, education and literacy, and skills training programming.
-Our refugee resettlement, community services and employment programs provide the initial welcome, cultural and community orientation, early basic needs, as well as English for Employment classes and employment support to refugees and asylees fleeing persecution and conflict in their homelands, including the Democratic Republic of the Congo, Iraq, Somalia, Bhutan, Myanmar/Burma, Afghanistan, Sudan, Eritrea, and Burundi.
+Our refugee resettlement, community services and employment programs provide the initial welcome, cultural and community orientation, early basic needs, as well as English for Employment classes and employment support to refugees and asylees fleeing persecution and conflict in their homelands.

-Reception and welcoming of new Americans in the Boston communities.
-Resettlement includes an intensive 90 day support period to help connect families with housing, food, financial assistance, and cultural supports.
+Reception and welcoming of refugees in the Boston communities.
+Resettlement includes an intensive 90 day support period to help connect families with housing, food, financial assistance, and cultural support.

-support services to remove barriers to self-sufficiently to asylee, CHEs, secondary migrants and certified victims of trafficking by facilitating access to health insurance and health care, education, employment programs, and public benefits.
+Support services to remove barriers to self-sufficiency to asylee, Cuban and Haitian Entrants, Ukrainian Humanitarian Parolees, and certified victims of trafficking by facilitating access to health insurance and health care, education, employment programs, and public benefits.

 Trained program staff screen potential applicants and provide pro bono assistance to eligible legal permanent residents with the naturalization process.